DataBrewery/cubes/README.md

 License
 =======

-Cubes is licensed under MIT license with following addition.
+Cubes is licensed under MIT license.

-> If your version of the Software supports interaction with it remotely
-> through a computer network, the above copyright notice and this permission
-> notice shall be accessible to all users.

-Simply said, that if you use it as part of software as a service (SaaS) you have to provide the copyright notice in an about, legal info, credits or some similar kind of page or info box.

 For full license see the LICENSE file.